xuwd11/cs207_Weidong_Xu/syllabus.md

 ## Textbooks

 There is no required course textbook.
 However, the course content will draw from various sources.
 We will cite the source when appropriate.
-Please consult the resources page for recommended textbooks and additional resources.
+Please consult the [Resources Page](resources.md) for recommended textbooks and additional resources.

 ## Assessment Procedure